What are Cards for Fair Credit?

 Look for Cards That Offer Upgrades

-A lot of credit card companies give upgrades that you can go through very quickly.
+Many credit card companies offer upgrades that can be completed quickly and easily.
 Even if your credit score hasn’t improved yet, you can prove to the company itself that you are a reliable consumer, and they can give you better interest, increase your credit limit, or give you additional rewards.
+These upgrades enable you to expedite the process and enhance your credit score more quickly.

 You don’t want to get a card for fair credit if you really have good credit.
 At the same time, if you need very little to advance into the upper category, you can use your old card to do so and instantly get a card with better terms.